3 DC-Area Homes for Sale That We Love - Washingtonian

 Where: 630 S Columbus St., Alexandria

 We love this townhome’s charming interior and outdoor patio.
-It comes with three bedrooms, two-and-a-half baths, and hardwood floors on all three stories, and it’s just a flew blocks to King Street and the Old Town waterfront.
+It comes with three bedrooms, two-and-a-half baths, and hardwood floors on all three stories, and it’s just a few blocks to King Street and the Old Town waterfront.

 A four-bedroom Lake Barcroft ranch-style home